 On the surface, it makes sense.
 Small businesses get a raw deal when it comes to payment processing and often lose a couple of percent of each transaction to card processors.

-At low transactions values, fixed fee components have historically eaten up big chunks of their profit.
-That’s why some merchants whack on an extra 50 pence to any transactions under five pounds.
+At low transaction amounts, fixed transaction fees have historically eaten up big chunks of their profit.
+That’s why some merchants whack on an extra 50 pence to any smaller transactions under five pounds.

 To prepare for the changes, we recommend you compare the merchant service deals on offer.
 Most people can save up to 40% on their current payment processing fees.
 So, jump over to our comparison engine and see what’s on offer today!